inspec/inspec-aws/docs/resources/aws_lambda_layer_version_permission.md

 # aws_lambda_layer_version_permission

-Use the `aws_lambda_layer_version_permission` InSpec audit resource to test properties of a single specific AWS Lambda LayerVersionPermission.
+Use the `aws_lambda_layer_version_permission` InSpec audit resource to test properties of a single AWS Lambda layer version permission.

-The AWS::Lambda::LayerVersionPermission adds permissions to the resource-based policy of a version of an Lambda layer.
+The `AWS::Lambda::LayerVersionPermission` resource adds permissions to the resource-based policy of a version of an Lambda layer.

 ## Syntax